saraswathikarthikeyan/OnlineShopping/README.md

 $ Console window will be prompted to ask the input from the user.

 $ provide the input to view the output.

+## Example use
+$ Enter the uer budget : 3

+$ Enter the number of products : 3

+$ Product List in the order: ProductName Cost Value

+P1 1 3

+P2 2 6

+P3 3 8

+Output: Maximum Value : 9, Cost Spent : 3 , Products: P1 and P2